jailbrek/.github/profile/README.md

 - You are solely responsible for any legal or ethical consequences.
 - The repository maintainers are not liable for any misuse.

+> [!TIP]
+> Developers can contact us in order to request their software removal (identification is required).

 Proceed with caution and ensure compliance with your local laws.

 > [!NOTE]
 > Jailbrek repo is not any kind of commercial organization and lonely relies on the people and multilple
 > maintainers of it.

+> [!IMPORTANT]
+> Visit our forum thread for the repo in order to contribute.
 <!--

 **Here are some ideas to get you started:**